twadada/multilingual-nlm/README.md

 # About
 This repository provides the code for [‘Unsupervised Multilingual Word Embedding with Limited Resources using Neural Language Models’](https://www.aclweb.org/anthology/P19-1300).
+* The code for "Learning Contextualised Cross-lingual Word Embeddings for Extremely Low-Resource Languages Using Parallel Corpora" will be published before long.

 # Dependencies
 * Python 3
 * numpy